 Vacancies on the Conduct Board shall be filled as required by the same method used to select board members.

-XIII.
+XIV.
 Revision and Amendment

 In the interests of preservation of justice, due process, and the efficient management of the University’s student conduct function, it is specifically recognized that the various provisions of this document must be subject to revision or amendment for just cause.
 As the chief University administrator charged with the oversight of student affairs on this campus, the Associate Vice Chancellor for Student Affairs may, by a mechanism of his or her choice, recommend that specific change(s) in this document be considered.
 The members of the University student conduct system may also recommend that specific change(s) in this document be considered.
 No revision or amendment shall be deemed in force or operative for any purpose until approved by the Board of Trustees.